Navigating Food Allergies: Tips for Safe and Healthy Eating

 Soy: A soy allergy is another classic example of the body reacting to a protein.
 The symptoms are the same as a peanut allergy, potentially including anaphylaxis, through soy allergies aren’t as likely to be as strong as peanut allergies.

 Eggs: Eggs are one of those tricky foods.
-It’s technically an allergy in that it is triggered by a protein, but it behaves like an intolerance in that it typically manifests in digestive problems rather than a full immune response.
+It’s technically an allergy in that it is triggered by a protein, manifests in digestive problems rather than a full immune response.
 While serious reactions to an egg allergy are extremely rare, mild reactions are common enough that packaged foods containing eggs are labeled.

 Here’s an interesting fact: many people discover that they have egg allergies while very young but grow out of the allergy by adulthood.